RahatRabbani10986/Ai266-spring22/README.md

 4.Im trying to hardwork on my skills and wanted to make me more better.

-5.I like exploring and learning new things.
+5.I like to explore creative things.